ValveSoftware/steam-audio/unity/doc/phonon_unity.md

 - **Bake Bounces**.
 Number of times the rays are allowed to bounce off of solid objects during baking.
 Increasing this improves the quality of the simulation while increasing the overall time to bake environmental effects.

+- **Baking CPU Cores (%)**.
+Percentage of CPU cores to use on a developer's machine for baking environmental effects during the design phase.
+The percentage can also be interpreted as the number of threads to create as a percentage of the total logical cores available on the machine of a developer.
+Increasing baking CPU usage leads to lower bake times and faster turnaround.

 ### Reverb
 Steam Audio also lets you apply listener-centric reverb to audio flowing through any Mixer Group in Unity.
 This helps